 Hepatitis B can cause long term liver damage.
 All babies are now offered hepatitis B protection alongside routine vaccinations.

-If you are pregnant and are considered at a high risk of the virus you will be offered this in pregnancy, and your baby be offered early vaccination. *Click Here* to find out more about who is at high risk.
+If you are pregnant and are considered at a high risk of the virus you will be offered this in pregnancy, and your baby be offered early vaccination.
 You can talk to your midwife about this.

 TB mostly affects the lungs but can affect other parts of the body.
 It can take a a long while to show after you have been infected.
-So it is hard to know if you have spent time with someone infectious.
+This means it is hard to know if you have spent time with someone infectious.

 If you are planning a pregnancy you should check with your GP if you have been vaccinated in the past.
 You can then have the injections before you try to become pregnant.